melaniesi/QMST.jl/README.md

 # QMST.jl
-Package to compute lower bounds on the quadratic minimum spanning tree.
+Package to compute lower bounds on the quadratic minimum spanning tree problem.
 The quadratic minimum spanning tree problem is to find a spanning tree $T$ in a graph $G$ minimizing the cost function
 ```math
 \sum_{e \in E(T)} \sum_{f \in E(T)} Q_{ef},